-A copy of the Level 3 qualification in the relevant electrotechnical apprenticeship framework The completed application along with the certificate copies must be made to the ECS Department at the JIB within 14 days of receipt of the completed ECS form to the employer
+The completed application along with the certificate copies must be made to the ECS Department at the JIB within 14 days of receipt of the completed ECS form to the employer receiving the evidence.

 The standard fee for the first ECS craft card is waived for JIB registered apprentices successfully completing their apprenticeship.
 The JIB will issue an ECS card which will be valid for three years.
-A Completion Diploma will also be made available online for download.

-6.9 CONTINUATION OF EMPLOYMENT AFTER THE ATTAINMENT OF SKILLED STATUS
+1.9 CONTINUATION OF EMPLOYMENT AFTER THE ATTAINMENT OF SKILLED STATUS